Virtual Field Trips

 Sutter’s Fort Through Time

 The diversity of California, today, is rooted in the events associated with Sutter’s Fort is the 1840s.
-Join our the Fort’s interpreter, Jared, and see that, by looking at these events, we can understand how and why John Sutter and other European Americans came to California, why the Fort was built, what jobs made the Fort operational, why the Fort was abandoned in 1850, and the impact the Fort had on the Indigenous population of the Sacramento Valley.
+By looking at these events, we can understand how and why John Sutter and other European Americans came to California, why the Fort was built, what jobs made the Fort operational, why the Fort was abandoned in 1850, and the impact the Fort had on the Indigenous population of the Sacramento Valley.
 Let’s learn about how the diversity and complexity of Sutter’s Fort has left a lasting impact on how and why we study the past.
 This program is geared to grades 3 to 5, but can be adapted to other grades with prior notice.

 Learn more about all of the opportunities available for students and teachers through PORTS: